-Reasonable assurance exists when conditions for the receipt of government grants are actually met and the grant has either been received by the company or official confirmation regarding its future receipt by the issuing authority is available.
+Reasonable assurance exists when conditions for the receipt of government grants are actually met and the grant will be received.

 AIS is measured at the value of the grant amount received from the issuing authority, presented in the statement of financial position by deducting the grant in arriving at the carrying amount of the asset.